Cristina Bucșa: 2024: Olympics bronze, Madrid title, top 20 in doubles

-2025: First career singles and second WTA 1000 doubles finals
+2025: First singles final, WTA 1000 doubles finalist

 In March, Bucșa and Miyu Kato reached the doubles final of the Miami Open, but lost to Mirra Andreeva and Diana Shnaider.
 En route, they upset the top seeds and world No. 1 and No. 2 players, Kateřina Siniaková and Taylor Townsend.

 She defended her doubles title at the Copa Colsanitas with Sara Sorribes Tormo, defeating Laura Pigossi and Irina Bara in the final.

 At Wimbledon, Bucșa defeated Anca Todoni and 22nd seed Donna Vekić to reach the third round at the grass-court major for the first time, at which point her run was ended by lucky loser Solana Sierra.

 Teaming with Nicole Melichar-Martinez, she won the doubles title at the Monterrey Open, overcoming Guo Hanyu and Alexandra Panova in the final.

 Wins over qualifier Claire Liu, Alexandra Eala and 19th seed Elise Mertens saw Bucșa make it through to the fourth round of a major for the first time at the US Open, where she lost to world No. 1 and eventual champion, Aryna Sabalenka.

 In October at the Hong Kong Open, Bucșa defeated qualifier Ma Yexin and eighth seed Emiliana Arango to reach the quarterfinals, where she was given a walkover when her opponent, top seed Belinda Bencic, withdrew from the tournament due to a thigh injury.
 In the semifinals, she overcame fifth seed Maya Joint to make it into her first tour singles final, which she lost to third seed Victoria Mboko, in three sets.
 Despite her defeat, Bucșa reached a new career-high singles ranking of world No. 54 on 3 November 2025.